johan140391/TCM/README.md

 ### Overview

 - **`TCM.py`**: This script provides the full implementation of the Tensor Confusion Matrix (TCM) for immediate use.
-- **`Experiments`**: This folder contains all the Python scripts required to reproduce the experimental setups and evaluations.
+- **`Experiments`**: This folder contains all the Python scripts required to reproduce the experiments.

 ### Data and Model Weights